Liberal Party of Canada: Justin Trudeau

 At the 2019 federal election, Trudeau's Liberal Party lost 20 seats in the House of Commons (lowering its total from 177 to 157) from the time of dissolution, they still won the most seats of any party—enough seats to allow Trudeau to form a minority government.
 For the first time since 1979, the party that garnered the largest share of the national popular vote did not win the most seats; the Liberals under Trudeau had 33.1 per cent of the popular vote, while the Conservatives under Andrew Scheer had 34.4 per cent.
-It was also the first time a government took power with less than 35 per cent of the national popular vote since the Conservatives of John A. Macdonald, in 1867, who had 34.8 per cent of the votes.
+It was also the first time a government took power with less than 35 percent of the national popular vote since the Conservatives of John A. Macdonald, in 1867, who had 34.8 per cent of the votes.

 In the 2021 federal election, Trudeau and the Liberals secured a third mandate and his second minority government after winning 160 seats.
 However, the Liberals again came in second in the national popular vote, behind the Conservatives.
 They received 32.6 percent of the popular vote, the lowest percentage of the national popular vote for a governing party in Canadian history.

 In March 2022, Trudeau's Liberal Party agreed to a confidence and supply deal with the New Democratic Party.
+In September 2024, Jagmeet Singh announced that he was ending the confidence-and-supply agreement, with NDP sources saying they had "achieved all they could from the agreement."
+Throughout the year, the Liberals faced declining poll numbers and disappointing results in by-elections, including losses in safe seats such as Toronto—St. Paul's in Toronto and LaSalle—Émard—Verdun in Montreal, and battleground seats such as Cloverdale—Langley City in Vancouver.
+The months following these losses saw frequent media stories about internal frustration and discontent with Trudeau's leadership.
+This appeared to culminate in a caucus meeting where multiple members called on Trudeau to resign.
+Trudeau emerged from this meeting stating that the party remained "strong and united".
+On January 6, 2025, Trudeau prorogued parliament and announced his intent to resign as both party leader and prime minister following a leadership election.

+Mark Carney

+On March 9, 2025, Mark Carney was elected leader of the Liberal Party on the first ballot, winning 85.9% of the vote.
+In the 2025 Canadian federal election which was held on April 28, 2025, the Liberal Party under Carney's leadership which not only gain seats in the Canadian House of Commons, but would also win the popular vote for the first time since 2015, and over 40% of the popular vote for the first time since 2000.
+The Liberal Party would win 43.7% of the popular vote, the highest margin since 1980.